ctarrington/JavaScriptBackEnd/README.md

  - get jwt from local storage X

  - verify candy store independently - manageable not managed...
 X
- - need login from candy store alone
+ - need login from candy store alone  O

 ## server
  - add jwt check to candy server  X

 ## overall
  - split candy into api server and web server and maybe authorization server behind nginx or kong
+ - docker for each piece?